The Way I Used to Be by Amber Smith

 This book was both easy to read, and incredibly hard.
 Once I started, I couldn’t put it down.
-I was drawn in so totally, and so immediately.
+It drew me in so totally, and so immediately.

 Eden starts off as this completely innocent, sweet fourteen-year-old.
 Something terrible happens, and she has to grow up so quickly.
 She’s confused, hurt, silenced.
 She wants to tell someone; she really really does.
 But as each moment slips by without her telling, it gets harder and harder to do.
 So she just doesn’t.

 She does everything she can to regain control of herself and her life—or what she thinks will do that.
 It’s heartbreaking to go through this journey with her knowing that there is nothing you can do.
 You just want to hug her and get the people around her to open their damn eyes.
 But it’s not their fault.
 It’s not her fault.
 It’s his fault.

 Eden is a very well crafted character.
 You feel for her, you get to know her, you see the way she pushes everyone away.
 You see how she evolves, and how she becomes who she becomes.
 You see her there beneath the emotional scar tissue.